Rural Libraries Queensland (RLQ) is a partnership between State Library and 30 local governments in Queensland.

 Your library is a space for entertainment, discovery and imagination.
 Whether you want to use services, meet new people, show your support, make a suggestion or just have some fun, there are so many ways you can get involved with your library;

 - Story Time sessions aim to foster a love of books and reading, as well as important listening and social skills.
-Story time sessions are held at the St George Library, from 10:00 to 10:45 on the 2nd Friday of every month.
-Stories and activities aimed at 2 -5 years old, however all children are welcome to come along.
+Storytime sessions are held at the St George Library, from 10 am to 10.45 am on the 2nd Friday of every month.
+Stories and activities aimed at 2 -5 years old, however, all children are welcome to come along.

 - Summer Reading Club has a program of activities to keep kids busy, reading and active in the school holidays, ask your librarian for more information.

 - Start a Book Club, book club sets are available for loan to established book club groups.
 Book club coordinators should contact their local library and register the group to access these sets.
 Book Clubs